 I love the addition of chopped pecans in this recipe!
 The combination of cinnamon, oats, and nuts is just perfect to me!
 BUT you can of course add in your favorite flavor combos, here are a few fun ideas:

 - Chopped apples.
-Bright, tart and delicious!
-Apples are just perefct in for these pancakes.
+Bright, tart, and delicious!
+Apples are just perfect in for these pancakes.

 - Mini chocolate chips.
-Always a kid favorite!
+Always been a kid’s favorite!
 My daughter always requests them in her pancakes.

 - Raisins.
 There’s nothing better than oatmeal and raisins!
 If you really want to go crazy, try raisins and apples together (so good!).

 - Walnuts.
-I happen to love this recipe with peacans, but walnuts would also be delicious!
+I happen to love this recipe with pecans, but walnuts would also be delicious!